drpatrik/yammc/README.md

         Yet Another Midas Miner Clone

-        My hobby project is to create a Midas Miner Clone, the artwork/fonts is not mine and I consider it to be public domain.
+        My hobby project is to create a Midas Miner Clone in C++11, the artwork/fonts is not mine and I consider it to be public domain.
 If someone disagree please let me know and I will remove it.

         I have spent the last 30 years developing software but the last game I wrote was a Tetris clone for the Hercules graphic card back in 1989.

-        Still plenty of work to do.
-Next updates will include:
+        Still plenty of work.
+Next major update might include:

-        - new animation for time
+        - new animation for passing time
         - delta update instead of xx frame / s

-        mkdir build

-        cd build

-        cmake -DCMAKE_BUILD_TYPE=Debug ..

-        or

-        cmake -DCMAKE_BUILD_TYPE=Release ..
+        - Wiggle potential matches if player is idle

+        The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and C++11 compliant compiler.
+I might use some C++14 features but I have done my best to removed them in the latest update.

+        Only tested under OSX

+        make

+        will build the project, default is a release build Ninja is used if available

+        Executables found here:

+        ./build/midas/midas
+        ./build/midas/midas_test